 CRC32, InnoDB would use checksumming that older MySQL versions cannot use.

-binlog_checksum=NONE, the server can be used as a replication master without causing failure of older slaves that do not understand binary log checksums.
+binlog_checksum=NONE, the server can be used as a replication source without causing failure of older replicas that do not understand binary log checksums.

 As of MySQL 5.6.5, pre-4.1 passwords and the